 Transition Plans for Students with Autism: A Recipe for Success

 Thursday, December 12, 2019 @ 3:00 pm - 4:00 pm EST

 Presented by Julie Collison, M.Ed., Transition Coordinator, Monarch Center for Autism

 Get a CE Certificate for this edWebinar Learn more

 Effective transition plans contain many “ingredients” – from backward planning, to activities of daily living, to work experiences.
 Each transition plan should achieve the outcome-focused, individualized goals set for that student.
-During this edWebinar, attendees will learn how to combine essential ingredients to create and implement successful and customized transition plans for their students.
-Attendees will leave this edWebinar with ideas, resources, tools, and answers to their questions.
+During this edWebinar, viewers will learn how to combine essential ingredients to create and implement successful and customized transition plans for their students.
+Viewers will leave this recorded edWebinar with ideas, resources, tools, and answers to their questions.

-This edWebinar will be of interest to middle through high school teachers, school and district leaders, and transition coordinators, specialists, and facilitators.
-There will be time to have your questions answered at the end of the presentation.
+This recorded edWebinar will be of interest to middle through high school teachers, school and district leaders, and transition coordinators, specialists, and facilitators.

 For additional information, please consider watching Julie’s previous edWebinars on transition planning: “Navigating the Transition into Adult Services,” “Transition Planning for Individuals with Autism,” and “Creating & Implementing Effective Transition Plans for Adolescents with Autism.”

 Julie Collison, M.Ed. joined Monarch Center for Autism in 2016.
 She attended Kent State University and earned a bachelor’s degree in special education, with a focus on reading.
 She then went on to earn a master’s degree in special education and a Transition-to-Work endorsement.
 Julie came to Monarch with experiences as an intervention specialist, a job placement coordinator, and a program manager.
 Julie serves as the transition coordinator at Monarch, where she oversees a caseload of 105 transition-age students.